Prevention, Help and Hope

-- Education for clergy and Jewish communal professionals on recognizing at-risk congregants, formulating safe policies regarding alcohol use and creating welcoming communities for families in recovery from addiction
+- Education for clergy and Jewish communal professionals on recognizing at-risk congregants, formulating safe policies regarding alcohol use and creating welcoming communities for families at risk for or in recovery from addiction.

 Support & Funding

-Jewish Center for Addiction is supported by the Jewish Federation of Metropolitan Chicago, the Jewish Federation's Fund for Innovation in Health (underwritten by the Michael Reese Health Trust), the Breakthrough Fund: an Innovation of the Jewish Federation of Metropolitan Chicago and other generous donors.
+JCFS Chicago's addiction and substance misuse services are supported by the Jewish Federation of Metropolitan Chicago, the Jewish Federation's Fund for Innovation in Health (underwritten by the Michael Reese Health Trust), the Albert and Lucille Delighter and Marcella Winston Foundation, a Supporting Foundation of the Jewish Federation of Metropolitan Chicago, and other generous donors.